 Sociopaths will not change.

 But YOU can change!
-Believe me, I know what I’m talking about.
+I know what I’m talking about.
 Psychopaths are often stimulating, exciting, loving, and so on around you at first.
-However, when they get too close to you, these traits dissolve more and more and a person appears to be filled with problems that he/she do not see for themselves
+However, when they get too close to you, these traits dissolve more and more, and the other person appears.

 I have always thought that treating sociopaths is only for psychiatrists and therapists who have gained knowledge on how to handle and treat such people.
 How wrong I was.